Determination of proton electromagnetic form factors from DVCS measurements: Summary and conclusion

 \section{Summary and conclusion}

-In the present study, we performed a comprehensive analysis of the proton electromagnetic FFs using EP measurements in kinematic regions where the BH process dominates the cross section.
+In the present study, based on CLAS measurements of exclusive photon leptoproduction, we performed a comprehensive analysis of the proton electromagnetic FFs in kinematic regions where the BH process dominates the cross section.
 Considering the strong dependence of the BH amplitude on the Dirac and Pauli FFs, $F_{1}(t)$ and $F_{2}(t)$, we examined several fitting scenarios based on dipole and $P$-pole parametrizations and extracted them as well as the corresponding Sachs FFs, $G_{E}(t)$ and $G_{M}(t)$.

-Our results indicate that the EP data in the range $0.11 < |t| < 0.45~\text{GeV}^{2}$ provide crucial constraints on the Dirac form factor $F_{1}(t)$, whereas the sensitivity to the Pauli form factor $F_{2}(t)$ remains limited due to the reduced impact of its contribution at small values of $|t|$.
+Our results indicate that the EP data in the range $0.11 < |t| < 0.45~\text{GeV}^{2}$ can provide constraints on the Dirac form factor $F_{1}(t)$, whereas the sensitivity to the Pauli form factor $F_{2}(t)$ remains limited due to the reduced impact of its contribution at small values of $|t|$.

 From the slopes of $G_{E}(t)$ and $G_{M}(t)$ at $t=0$, we determined the proton charge and magnetic radii.
 All fits consistently indicate smaller charge-radius values compared with those obtained from traditional elastic electron-proton scattering measurements and the PDG average results.
 However, Fit~8, in which $F_2(t)$ was fixed to the Kelly's parametrization, provides the most reliable determination and shows qualitative agreement with the PRad result within uncertainties.
 In contrast, the magnetic radius, exhibits good consistency with the PDG value across different fit scenarios.